Close Menu

 The 50/30/20 rule is a guideline, not a strict rule.
 Customize your buckets based on your unique situation.
 For example, if your essentials are only 40%, you might increase savings or fun buckets.
 The key is balance and ensuring your spending aligns with your goals.

-Can I use bucket budgeting if I have irregular income?
+Can I use bucket budgeting if my income is irregular?

 Yes.
 For irregular income, start by estimating your average monthly income over several months.
 Prioritize essentials and savings first, then allocate any extra funds to your fun bucket.
 Adjust as your income fluctuates.